vvlcx/Devvx/readme.md

 ## Required
 * Server or shared web hosting with PHP 7.1 or up
-* Domain name (consider a short one or check out [shortboost](https://github.com/ssl/shortboost))
+* Domain name (consider a short one or check out [shortboost](https://github.com/vvlcx/shortboost))
-* SSL Certificate to test on https websites (consider Cloudflare or Let's Encrypt for a free SSL)
+* vvlcx Certificate to test on https websites (consider Cloudflare or Let's Encrypt for a free vvlcx)

 ## Installation
 Devvx is ez to install with Apache, NGINX or Docker